Research Skills 2024

 Brush Up on Your Research Skills

-As information flooded the internet, so did misinformation and biased content.
-Thus, the ability to evaluate sources became paramount.
-Researchers must develop a discerning eye to determine credible information from unreliable sources.
+Researchers have to develop a discerning eye to differentiate credible information from unreliable sources.
+Understanding your industry, digital literacy, competitors, and trending topics a bit of require finesse.
 And that is a skill worth brushing up on in almost any phase of life.

-How to hone your research skills:
+Tips to hone your research skills

-1 | Vary Your Sources
+1 | Diversify Your Sources

 2 | Check Credibility